ER WAIT

 Together, we can improve the management of GERD and help you take the next step toward treatment.

 Digestive discomforts like heartburn, stomach upset, acid reflux and painful gas could be symptoms of serious medical problems.
-If you have questions about your digestive health, but aren’t quite sure where to begin, start with a digestive health assessment and learn more about conditions you may have.
+If you have questions about your digestive health but aren’t quite sure where to begin, start with a digestive health risk assessment and learn more about conditions you may have.

 The upper gastrointestinal series (GI) is a radiographic (X-ray) examination of the upper digestive tract using a liquid suspension that may be a barium or a water-soluble contrast.
 The esophagus, stomach and duodenum (first part of the small intestine) are made visible on X-ray film by the liquid suspension.